 It is important for franchisees to understand the post-sale terms because if they are planning to start another business, these terms can have a negative impact on what they’re allowed to do.
 Many franchisors in the corporate office are not very keen on negotiating these terms either.
 After all, business is business and franchisors certainly don’t want a franchisee to run away with their customers and create more competition for their company.
 That is why a lot of franchisees typically retire or start an entirely new business in a different industry after they sell their franchise business.

 In some scenarios, the franchise agreement may force the franchisee to train the buyer on how to run the business after the sale is made.
 This makes the franchisors feel better about the transition of the franchise to someone new.
 They want to make sure the new franchise owner is comfortable with the operation of the business and not overwhelmed with all the responsibilities that have been given to them.
 It is almost like the experience of starting a new job for the first time.
 Everyone gets nervous at a new job during the first couple of weeks but then after that, things start to get easier.
 This is basically how buyers feel when they take over a franchise business.
 They need the previous owner to guide them in how they ran the business successfully so they can do the same and then eventually build on that success.
 Again, franchisees only have to do this if it’s required in the franchise agreement.

-Check who's selling - Franchises for Sale
+Check it out — Franchise Businesses for Sale